A modular functor from state sums for finite tensor categories and their bimodules: Framed defect manifolds

 Further, suppose that a connected component of $\partial\vSigma$ contains at least one free boundary segment.
 A connected component of the complement of the union of the free boundaries of that connected component is then called a \emph{gluing interval} (see the picture \eqref{eq:example-gluing-int} below).
 A connected component of $\partial\vSigma$ that does not contain any free boundary is called a \emph{gluing circle}.
 If an interval is not mapped by $\delta$ to a boundary component of $\vSigma$, then its end points must be mapped to a gluing circle or gluing interval, and its interior to points in the interior of $\vSigma$.
 The images of the latter types of circles and intervals, which have non-empty intersection with the interior of $\vSigma$, are called \emph{unlabeled defect lines}.
-As an illustration, the following picture shows a defect surface whose underlying surface is a sphere with four holes and which has one unlabeled defect line, one unlabeled free boundary interval and one unlabeled free boundary circle, and one gluing interval and two gluing circles: \locpa {1.6} \bep

-\eep A 2-\emph{framing} on a general surface $\vSigma$ containing defect lines $\delta$ is non-zero vector field $\chi$ on $\vSigma$ that is parallel to, and has the same direction as, each defect line and each free boundary.
+As an illustration, the following picture shows a defect surface whose underlying surface is a sphere with four holes and which has one unlabeled defect line, one unlabeled free boundary interval and one unlabeled free boundary circle, and one gluing interval and two gluing circles: \locpa {1.6} \be \raisebox{-5.3em}{ } \ee ~\\ A 2-\emph{framing} on a general surface $\vSigma$ containing defect lines $\delta$ is a non-vanishing vector field $\chi$ on $\vSigma$ that is parallel to, and has the same direction as, each defect line and each free boundary.
 (On the other hand, there is no such condition restricting the vector field near gluing segments.)

 We can now generalize Definition \ref{def:undefsurf0}(i) to